ZhenShuo2021/tensorflow-tutorial/README.md

 # tensorflow-tutorial
-this is the **`FASTEST`** guide on model building
+The **`FASTEST`** guide on model building

 ## Why this tutorial?
-* Common tutorial not explain the difference between seqential, functional, class method model.
-This tutorial explain the difference between them.
+* Many tutorials do not clarify the distinctions between sequential, functional, and class method models.
+This tutorial will explain the differences between them.
 * This tutorial gathers useful tricks and addresses common misunderstandings.

 # tensorflow 教學